 Now that you know what an Addon Domain is and how to add a new Addon Domain, let's see what management tools and features cPanel has to offer for your Addon domains.
 To continue with this tutorial please ensure that you are located once again on the "Addon Domains" page of cPanel.

 Immediately after the "Create an Addon Domain" section, you will find another one called "Modify Addon Domain".
-In this section, cPanel will provide you with an easy to use a table containing each of your addon domains in a separate row.
+In this section, cPanel will provide you with an easy-to-use table containing each of your addon domains in a separate row.
 For each domain in the section you will be provided with the following columns of features or modifications:

 As you can see understanding how the Addon Domains feature of cPanel work is critical when it comes to managing those.
 Although cPanel made the management of Addon Domains pretty straightforward often different errors might prevent you from achieving your goal.
 In such cases, it is always recommended to contact our Technical Support Crew, since they will be able to explain and assist you with every Addon Domain issue you might experience.